 Off Label Use

 For the purposes of term selection and analysis of MedDRA-coded data, the concept of “off label use” relates to situations where a healthcare professional intentionally prescribes, dispenses, or recommends a product for a medical purpose not in accordance with the authorised product information (consider also the table in Section 3.16).
 Off label use terms should only be selected when off label use is specifically mentioned in the reported verbatim information.
-For information that is suggestive of off label use but not reported, attempt to obtain clarification.
-If clarification cannot be obtained, do not infer that off label use occurred.
 When recording off label use, consider that product information and/or regulations/requirements may differ between regulatory regions.
+For cases of suspected off label use see section 3.27.3.

 Off label use when reported as an indication